 Now I will never devote myself to a company completely.
 I’ll still go do my job to the best of my ability but I’ll never be completely loyal to them either.
 For now on I’ll always be on the lookout for better opportunities, because in the end the only one who’s going to be loyal to me, is ME.

 Sometimes The Scariest Decisions Are The Best

 For the longest time I was petrified of being unemployed.
-In fact I was so scared, that I lost out on a lot of stuff in my life in order to keep my job.
+In fact I was so scared, that I lost out on a lot of stuff in my life to keep my job.
 I wasn’t able to attend my grandmothers funeral in Florida, because I couldn’t get time off.
 Same thing happened when a very good friend of mine died in the Bronx in New York City.

 What I should have done is walked away from my job years ago when it started to get really bad.
 Things weren’t the same as when I first got out of college, and couldn’t find a job for over 2 years.

 I not only turned into a dependable, hard worker who actually shows up to work everyday, my priorities have also changed.
 Now I have tons of work experience, and skills that many employers are looking for.